tani/vim-jetpack/README.md

 ## Benchmark

-In the simple cases, JETPACK.vim is the fastest plugin manager.
+In the simple cases, vim-jetpack is the fastest plugin manager.

-We measured a startup time 5 times for each plugin managers.
+We measured a startup time 10 times for each plugin managers.
 The following chart is the result.

 ![jetpack_benchmark](https://user-images.githubusercontent.com/5019902/154288762-ff9def96-3f8e-428c-bcb5-d16b3712e9fe.png)